 Step 6.
 Firmly hold the diluent vial and syringe together, with the needle still deeply inserted into the vial.
 Carefully turn the vial and diluent syringe together upside down.
 Hold them at eye level.
 See Figure E.

 Step 7.
 Slide 1 hand carefully down the diluent vial so you can firmly hold the neck of the vial with your thumb and forefinger.
 Hold the upper part of the syringe with your other fingers.
-With the other hand, slowly pull the plunger out to slightly past the 1 mL mark on the diluent syringe.
+With the other hand, slowly pull the plunger out to the 1 mL mark on the diluent syringe.
 See Figure F.

 Step 8.
 Check the diluent syringe for air bubbles.
 If you see bubbles, tap the diluent syringe barrel until the bubbles rise to the top of the syringe.
 Carefully push the plunger in to push only the air bubbles back into the vial.
 See Figure G. If you push too much of the liquid back into the vial, pull the plunger out again to the 1 mL mark.